Roshan Ara Begum: Career

 Melody was considered the most important feature of her singing.

-Migrating to Pakistan in 1948 after the partition of India, Roshan Ara Begum and her husband settled in Lalamusa, a small town in Punjab, Pakistan from which her husband hailed.
-Although far away from Lahore, the cultural centre of Pakistan, she would travel back and forth to participate in music, radio and television programmes.
+Migrating to Pakistan in 1948 after the partition of India, Roshan Ara Begum and her husband settled in Lalamusa, a small town in Punjab, Pakistan, from which her husband hailed.
+Although far away from Lahore, the cultural centre of Pakistan, she would travel back and forth to participate in music, radio, and television programmes.

-A widely-respected classical music patron of Pakistan, Hayat Ahmad Khan approached her and convinced her to become one of the founding members of All Pakistan Music Conference in 1959.
-To promote classical music, this organization continues to hold annual music festivals in different cities of Pakistan even today.
+A widely respected classical music patron of Pakistan, Hayat Ahmad Khan approached her and convinced her to become one of the founding members of All Pakistan Music Conference in 1959.
+To promote classical music, this organization continues to hold annual music festivals in different cities of the Pakistan even today.

 She was called "Malika-e-Mauseeqi" (Queen of Music) in Pakistan.
 She would wake up early in the morning and start her 'riyaz' (musical practice) after her morning religious prayers.
 She decided to adopt a boy and a girl since she herself remained childless.

-Roshan Ara Begum also sang some film songs, mostly under music composers like Anil Biswas, Feroz Nizami and Tassaduq Hussain, for films such as Pehali Nazar (1945), Jugnu (1947), Kismet (1956), Roopmati Baazbahadur (1960) and Neela Parbat (1969).
+Roshan Ara Begum also sang some film songs, mostly under music composers like Anil Biswas, Feroz Nizami, and Tassaduq Hussain, for films such as Pehali Nazar (1945), Jugnu (1947), Kismet (1956), Roopmati Baaz Bahadur (1960), and Neela Parbat (1969).

-Classical musicians Bade Fateh Ali Khan, Amanat Ali Khan of Patiala gharana and Ustad Salamat Ali Khan of Sham Chaurasia gharana used to listen to her recordings for their own enjoyment.
+Classical musicians Bade Fateh Ali Khan, Amanat Ali Khan of Patiala gharana, and Ustad Salamat Ali Khan of Sham Chaurasia gharana used to listen to her recordings for their own enjoyment.

 Personal life

-Roshan Ara Begum was the cousin of Abdul Karim Khan later she married Chaudhry Ahmed Khan and she adopted two children.
+Roshan Ara Begum was the cousin of Abdul Karim Khan.
+Later she married Chaudhry Ahmed Khan and settled with him in Lalamusa, Punjab,Pakistan where she adopted two children.